elastic/apm-agent-nodejs/README.md

 ### OPBEAT_SECRET_TOKEN
 Optionally declare the Opbeat token to use for the client through the environment.
 Initializing the client in your app won't require setting the token.

-## Catching global errors
-For those times when you don't catch all errors in your application. ;)
+## Handling uncaught exceptions

-By default uncaught exceptions are handled by the Opbeat client and reported automatically to Opbeat.
-To disable this, set the configration option `uncaughtExceptions` to `false` when initializing the Opbeat client.
+By default uncaught exceptions are handled by the client and reported automatically to Opbeat.
+To disable this, set the configration option `handleExceptions` to `false` when initializing the Opbeat client.

 If you need you can then enable global error handling manually: